 Once your front-facing planks are all up and screwed in place, you can move on to the back the fence.
 To begin, draw out a centreline between the front planks already in place and the new planks you'll be screwing in from the rear.
 This will give you an exact central starting point to work outwards from.

-Then, check the alignment of your planks and begin screwing them in to place.
+Then, check the alignment of your planks and begin screwing them into place.
 If you have any extra wood that sticks out and isn't plumb, simply cut it to size as you go.

 Adding a Gate

-If you want to add a gate to your fence it's a great idea to include this in the initial plan, but you can even add one after the fact.
+If you want to add a gate to your fence, it's a great idea to include this in the initial plan, but you can even add one after the fact.
 This may mean cutting away a section of your fence, but as you've made it from wood, you have the flexibility to do just that.
 You can even move a gate once installed by boarding up the section where it was, and opening up a new section to add it back in.

 The standard width of a gate is 90cm, and the height should be the same as your fence, or slightly higher.
 You can always cut a gate down to size, but ensure that when you do, you do not take too much off as it should fit flush.